unhm-programming-club/meeting-records/2021/Meeting0023/Meeting-Result.md

 	- Karl created a javascript app for converting freeplane .XML exports into collapsable DOM elements
 - New Projects
 	- Davis moved the Java 11 game to the team repository.
 	- Karl thinks we should consider making a game in Phaser

-- Discussed results of the club fair
-- Due to not having quorum, or relevant board members there for certain discussions, we tabled budget and pull requirement talks until next meeting.
-- Discussed Jared's internship and corporate culture at Red Hat.
-- Discussed some altnerate solutions if UNH hosting doesn't work out (RamNode)
-- Discussed website improvements

 ### Agenda Next Meeting